Cray-HPE/docs-csm/install/install_csm_services.md

 Wait **at least 15 minutes** to let the various Kubernetes resources initialize and start before proceeding with the rest of the install.
 Because there are a number of dependencies between them, some services are not expected to work immediately after the install script completes.

 1. The next step is to validate CSM health before redeploying the final NCN.
-See [Validate CSM Health Before Final NCN Deployment](./README.md#3-validate-csm-health-before-final-ncn-deployment).
+See [Validate CSM health before final NCN deployment](./README.md#3-validate-csm-health-before-final-ncn-deployment).

 ## Known issues